 This toilet was of the “moldering” or composting variety, which is supposedly more environmentally friendly than the “just shit in a hole and leave it there for eternity without doing anything else” variety.
 Some of the homes on “Tiny House Nation” use composting toilets.
 This particular composting toilet had no toilet paper provided (thankfully we brought plenty of tissues), and not only that, there were RULES to follow once you were in there!

-However, the views from “Toilet Hill” were quite lovely…
+The views from “Toilet Hill” were quite lovely…

 It’s essential to have places to hang things when you’re backpacking – both inside and outside of the cabin!
 And you can use the rope to film your own horror movie!
 Uses for rope are endless!